England Slalom Talent Pathway

 The support that we can provide is finite and we are selective to ensure we offer appropriate programme places and development opportunities.
 Our philosophy is that by publishing and explaining our pathway, its aims, standards, expectations and associated development, we make it as easy as possible for everyone to understand why and how we make these hard decisions.

-The expression of interest form is not your booking confirmation for any of the Northern/Central or Southern/Central series training weekends.
+The expression of interest form is not your booking confirmation for either Slalom School training event.

 For information on bookings, payments and timetables please contact; Talent Operations Coordinator. [email protected]